 The trek has been modified to allow for plenty of time to enjoy a stunning location and really get the most out of it, so we spend a couple days in a couple of locations so there is time for sunset and sunrise shooting at a place that offers lots of potential for extra special photography.

 Trust us, you will be shooting a lot, so plan on bringing quite a bit more storage and media cards than you would anticipate using.

 Along the route you will be stunned by the grand vista and hopefully meet some of the locals and share a smile and a photo.

-*Please note: We can run this trip on different dates, so please let us know your date preferences and we will create a custom departure date for you and your group.
+We can run this trip at any time of the year, so please let us know your date preferences and we will create a custom departure date for you and your group.

 International airfare is NOT included in this itinerary.

 For airline tickets, please contact our ticketing agent GEO Travel 1-800-938-7285.

 Today you depart your home and fly to Lima, Peru.
 Depending on your airline you may arrive in the afternoon or late evening into Lima.
 Please make sure that you have given us exact flight information as we will arrange for you to be picked-up at the airport and transferred to the hotel upon arrival on day 1 of this itinerary.
 If your plans change, you need to let us know immediately so we can adjust our schedules accordingly.

 Arrival in Lima, Peru – City Tour